AndreTeixeira1998/overleafwiki/Server-Pro:-Secure-Compiles.md

 To enable this set `--env DOCKER_IN_DOCKER='true'` when creating the container

-##### Build Image

-Once the container has been created you can build the secure image with the following command:

-`docker exec sharelatex docker build --tag sharelatex-texlive /root/docker-image`
+**Once the docker container is running it will take 10-15 minutes for compiles to work as the secure version of texlive is installed**